 Tabby is the most common type of domestic cat.
-They have coats in all colors, ranging from black to blue to red to cream to silver to brown.
+They have coats in all colors: blue, brown, cream, silver, red, and black.
 Their patterns include swirls, dots, dashes, stripes, and more.
-Many have an M pattern on the center of their forehead above their eyes.
+Many have an "M" pattern on the center of their forehead above their eyes.

 Most domestic cats have a similar look and lack the truly distinctive features of many purebreds.
 For example, most domestics don’t have smashed faces or lack fur, as specific breeds of cats do.
 But they might have a hint of some of these purebred features if a parent or grandparent was a purebred cat.

 The bottom line when it comes to identifying your cat breed?